Social Work Licensure Requirements in Maryland

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

-Before commencing, the LGSW must enter into a formal contract with her supervisor.
-She must receive 144 hours of direct face to face supervision over the course of her supervision period.
+Before commencing, the LGSW must enter into a formal contract with their supervisor.
+The candidate must receive 144 hours of direct face to face supervision over the course of the supervision period.
 Up to 72 of the supervision hours may be in a group setting with up to 6 supervisees in attendance.

 Candidates who want the non clinical license take the ASWB advanced generalist exam.
-This is the last step in the licensing process, but a social worker cannot call herself an LCSW until her license is issued.
+This is the last step in the licensing process, but a social worker cannot call themself an LCSW until the license is issued.

 LCSW-C candidates will also need to document that they have a social work degree from an accredited program.
 Additionally, they will need to document 12 semester hours of clinical coursework.
 (It is acceptable to apply up to 6 semester hours of clinical coursework taken at the BSW level toward meeting this requirement.)

 A prospective clinical social worker must have an LCSW-C as supervisor.
-She must get supervised practice assessing and treating mental conditions; this must entail forming diagnostic impressions and applying psychotherapy.
+The candidate must get supervised clinical practice; this includes tasks such as forming diagnostic impressions and applying psychotherapy.
 The total number of experience hours is the same as for LCSW, but there is an additional requirement that at least half (1,500) be direct client care.

-As part of the application process, the candidate will provide a resume that documents her clinical experience.
+As part of the application process, the candidate will provide a resume that documents their clinical experience.

 The LCSW-C license is contingent on passing the ASWB clinical exam.